kamranahmedse/developer-roadmap/src/data/roadmaps/frontend/content/ssr@Cxspmb14_0i1tfw-ZLxEu.md

 # Server-side rendering

-Server-side rendering (SSR) is a technique used in web development where web pages are generated on the server and sent to the client as fully rendered HTML.
-This approach contrasts with client-side rendering, where the browser builds the page using JavaScript.
-SSR improves initial page load time and search engine optimization (SEO) by providing complete content to crawlers.
-It's particularly beneficial for content-heavy sites and applications requiring fast first-page loads.
-SSR can be implemented with various frameworks like Next.js for React or Nuxt.js for Vue.js.
-While it can increase server load and complexity, SSR offers advantages in performance perception, especially on slower devices or networks, and can be combined with client-side hydration for dynamic interactivity after initial load.
+Server-side rendering (SSR) means websites are built on the server before being sent to your browser as complete HTML.
+This is different from client-side rendering, where the browser builds the page.
+SSR helps pages load faster at first and is better for search engines.
+It's good for sites with lots of content.
+Frameworks like Next.js (for React) and Nuxt.js (for Vue) use SSR.
+It can make servers busier but improves performance, especially on slow devices.

 Visit the following resources to learn more: